spncrmt/observe/SQUARESPACE_DOMAIN_SETUP.md

 **Problem**: Domain doesn't resolve to Render **Solutions**:
 1. Check DNS propagation with online tools
-2. Verify CNAME/A records in Squarespace
+2. Verify A records in Squarespace (must use IP addresses for @ and www)
+3. Contact Render support for correct IP addresses
-3. Contact Squarespace support if needed
+4. Contact Squarespace support if needed

 ### SSL Issues
 **Problem**: SSL certificate not working